italoemm/EmployeeCrud/README.md

 * MySQL-client ( I used MySql Workbench and Terminal)
 * MySQL Server

-I can shared all this application portable if you want, give me a email (morais.italo@outlook.com)

 # To whom it may concern
 In this project I was in intent to create a simple crud application and to train a little bit of each  knowledge that I have.